sorilee/sorilee.github.io/_posts/notes/2020-07-22-maximal-non-overlapping-intervals.md

 **Problem.** Given a natural number $$S$$ and a finite set $$I$$ of *input* intervals in $$S$$, find a coverage-maximal set of non-overlapping intervals from $$I$$.

-I will first summarise the idea behind the algorithm to be presented in a proposition.
+I will first summarise the idea behind the algorithm in a proposition.

 Some notations will be useful.
 Let $$n \in \mathbf{N}$$.